Inklingo

 AdjectiveA2General

-Use 'escondido' to describe something physically hidden or out of sight, often implying it can be found.
+Use 'escondido' to describe something that is physically hidden or out of sight, like a lost object or a place that is concealed.

 A small, smiling blue teddy bear is mostly concealed behind a large, bright red curtain, illustrating that it is hidden.